 The growing emphasis on methods at the expense of theory is especially pronounced in the subfield of international political economy (IPE).
-Surveying its history over the past four decades, Benjamin Cohen (2010: 887) notes that 'the character of what gets published in leading journals in the United States ... has changed dramatically.'
-What now fills the pages of those journals is research that makes 'use of the most rigorous and up-to-date statistical methodologies' (also see Oatley, 2011; Weaver et al., 2009).
+Surveying its history over the past four decades, Benjamin Cohen (2010: 887) notes that "the character of what gets published in leading journals in the United States ... has changed dramatically."
+What now fills the pages of those journals is research that makes "use of the most rigorous and up-to-date statistical methodologies" (also see Weaver et al 2009).
 Theoretical debates, which once occupied such a prominent role in the IPE literature, have diminished in importance.

 Indeed, some senior IR scholars now rail against the field's grand theories.
-In his 2010 International Studies Association (ISA) presidential address, for example, David Lake described the 'isms' as 'sects' and 'pathologies' that divert attention away from 'studying things that matter' (Lake, 2011: 471).
-Thus, it is not surprising that 'the percentage of non-paradigmatic research has steadily increased from 30% in 1980 to 50% in 2006' (Maliniak et al., 2011: 439).
-Of course, one could advocate for middle-range theories while disparaging grand theories, and indeed Lake does just that.
+In his 2010 ISA presidential address, for example, David Lake described the "isms" as "sects" and "pathologies" that divert attention away from "studying things that matter" (Lake 2011: 471).
+Thus, it is not surprising that "the percentage of non-paradigmatic research has steadily increased from 30% in 1980 to 50% in 2006" (Maliniak et al 2011: 439).
+Of course, one could advocate for middle range theories while disparaging grand theories, and indeed Lake does just that.
 The field is not moving in that direction, however.
-Nor is it paying more attention to formal or mathematically oriented theories (Bennett et al., 2003: 373-374).
+Nor is it paying more attention to formal or mathematically oriented theories (Bennett et al 2003: 373-74).
 Instead, it is paying less attention to theories of all kinds and moving toward simplistic hypothesis testing.

 This trend represents the triumph of methods over theory.
-In recent decades, debates about how to study IR have focused primarily on the merits of qualitative versus quantitative approaches or on the virtues of new methodological techniques.
-Although not without value, these disputes have diverted attention from the critical role that theory should play in guiding empirical analysis.
-This focus on methods rather than theory is not the result of a conscious, collective decision by IR scholars, but is instead an unintended consequence of important structural features of the academic world.
+Contemporary debates about how to study IR focus on the relative merits of qualitative versus quantitative approaches or on elaborating new methodological techniques.
+What is missing is explicit attention to how theory and method are related.3 This trend is not the result of a conscious, collective decision by IR scholars, but is instead an unintended consequence of important structural features of the academic world.

-The road to ruin
+The Road to Ruin

 We believe downgrading theory and elevating hypothesis testing is a mistake.
 This is not to say that generating and testing hypotheses is unimportant.
-Done properly, it is one of the core activities of social science.
+Indeed, it is one of the core activities of social science.
 Nevertheless, the creation and refinement of theory is the most important activity in this enterprise.
-This is especially true in IR, due to the inherent complexity and diversity of the international system and the problematic nature of much of the available data.
+This is especially true in IR, due to the inherent complexity of the international system and the problematic nature of much of the available data.
+To be a first-rate social scientist, one should have a deep understanding of theory and employ it in one's work.
 Scholars do not have to invent their own theory, of course, or even refine an existing theory, although these endeavors are highly prized.
-It is necessary, however, that social scientists have a solid grasp of theory and use it intelligently to guide their research.
+It is necessary, however, that social scientists use theory in smart ways to guide their research.

-Christopher Achen, a prominent methodologist, summarizes what happens when political scientists short-change theory in favor of what he calls 'dreary hypothesis-testing.'
-'The present state of the field is troubling,' he writes, 'for all our hard work, we have yet to give most of our new statistical procedures legitimate theoretical microfoundations, and we have had difficulty with the real task of quantitative work - the discovery of reliable empirical generalizations' (Achen, 2002: 424, 443; also Braumoeller and Sartori, 2004; Schrodt, 2006, 2010; Signorino, 1999).
+Christopher Achen, a prominent methodologist, summarizes what happens when political scientists shortchange theory in favor of what he calls "dreary hypothesis-testing."
+"The present state of the field is troubling," he writes, "for all our hard work, we have yet to give most of our new statistical procedures legitimate theoretical microfoundations, and we have had difficulty with the real task of quantitative work-the discovery of reliable empirical generalizations" (Achen 2002: 424, 443; also Signorino 1999; Braumoeller and Sartori 2004; Schrodt 2006, 2010).

 Theory is invaluable for many reasons.
 Because the world is infinitely complex, we need mental maps to identify what is important in different domains of human activity.
 In particular, we need theories to identify the causal mechanisms that explain recurring behavior and how they relate to each other.
-Finally, well-crafted theories are essential for testing hypotheses properly; seemingly sophisticated tests that are not grounded in theory are likely to produce flawed results.
+Finally, well-crafted theories are essential for testing hypotheses properly; indeed, seemingly sophisticated tests that are not grounded in theory are likely to produce flawed results.